 30 days before filing your application, you or your agent must notify in writing:

 You may send the written notification by US Mail or email.

 You must submit rezoning application materials to Zoning.
 Any person, firm, or corporation with a freehold interest in the property may submit a rezoning application.

 What to Include

 - A completed Land Use Application form [check the applicable “Rezoning” box(es)].

 - A legal description of the property prepared by a licensed surveyor, engineer or title company.
-The description shall also be submitted in MS Word format on a CD-ROM or as an attachment to the e-mail address located on the last page of the application form.
+You must submit the description in MS Word format on a CD or as part of an email attachment.
+Use the email address located on the last page of the application form.

-- A letter of intent that outlines the nature of the requested zoning map amendment and provides details about the project requiring the rezoning.
+- A letter of intent that outlines the nature of the requested zoning map amendment.
+It must provide details about the project requiring the rezoning.

 - The review fee (make check payable to City of Madison Treasurer.)